CoolTechProjects/NvidiaJetson/README.md

 https://developer.nvidia.com/embedded/jetpack

 ## Dataset Overview
-Two datasets were used in this project, both was merged in one.
+Two datasets were used in this project; both were merged in one.

 #### COVID CXR Image Dataset (Research)
 source: https://www.kaggle.com/sid321axn/covid-cxr-image-dataset-research <br>
 This dataset consists of 1823 images of view of Chest X-ray images.
-Labeled Optical Coherence Tomography(OCT) and CXR Images used for viral pneumonia and non-pneumonia or normal cases.
+Labelled Optical Coherence Tomography(OCT) and CXR Images used for viral pneumonia and non-pneumonia or typical cases.

 #### Covid-19 Image Dataset
 source: https://www.kaggle.com/sid321axn/covid-cxr-image-dataset-research <br>
-Dataset consist of 137 images of COVID-19 and 317 in total containing Viral Pneumonia and Normal Chest X-Rays.
+The dataset consists of 137 images of COVID-19 and 317 in total containing Viral Pneumonia and Normal Chest X-Rays.

 # Project steps

 #### 1. Preparing enviroment<br>
-Jetson Nano enviroment prepared according to "Getting Started with Jetson Nano 2GB Developer Kit" tutorial https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit
+Jetson Nano environment prepared according to "Getting Started with Jetson Nano 2GB Developer Kit" tutorial. https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit

-On Jetson Nano 2GB it is necessery to disable ZRAM and create a swap file (4GB) as training uses up a lot of extra memory. https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-transfer-learning.md#mounting-swap
+On Jetson Nano 2GB, it is necessary to disable ZRAM and create a swap file (4GB) as training uses up a lot of extra memory. https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-transfer-learning.md#mounting-swap

 #### 2. Data Preparation<br>
-All images from both datasets were merged in one.
-I divided files from both datasets into structure presented below:<br>
+I merged both datasets into one.
+I divided files from both datasets into the structure presented below:<br>
 - test ~80%,
 - train ~10%,
 - val ~10%  of total files.